Tagline: The Action Film of the Year.

 Dudikoff and James are back in tandem, proving without a shadow of a doubt that they are the very cream of the Cannon crop.

-Forget Seagal, Van Damme and . . . well, not Stallone and Schwarzenegger, but for me Dudikoff and James come in at a close third.
+Forget Seagal, Van Damme and . . . well, not Stallone and Schwarzenegger, and I may have been overselling things by writing off the much more universal Seagal and Van Damme, but in the realms of B-movie combat Dudikoff and James are on a plateau all of their own.
 Any action movie aficionado worth their salt is aware of the iconic duo’s legacy, and for those who aren’t they are the Mel Gibson and Danny Glover of the B-movie scene, starring in such high-kicking classics as the American Ninja series.

 By 1979, Cannon Films—a former soft porn peddler who had graduated to financially unstable independent movies—were in monetary peril, forcing founders Dennis Friedland and Chris Dewey to bow out of an ever-evolving landscape.
 Israeli cousins Menahem Golan and Yoram Globus would purchase the company for $500,000 with a very different approach in mind, tapping into the increasingly popular action and exploitation genres as they looked to plug into the booming home video market.
 Thanks to the likes of Dudikoff, the new-look Cannon were able to produce low-budget affairs which brought in roughly ten times their outlay; additional, already established acquisitions such as the Death Wish series transforming them into major Hollywood players.